CoreGuard: Safeguarding Foundational Capabilities of LLMs Against Model Stealing in Edge Deployment: Design of CoreGuard

+\highlight{Propagation Protocol.} The propagation protocol aims to avoid repeated TEE authorization by allowing each transformer layer to automatically receive an authorized input $z\pi$ from the previous layer.
+Specifically, the output of a transformer layer is directly determined by four output-processing layers: $W_o$, $W_n$, and two add-norm layers.
+Once all their outputs are column-permuted, the overall output is column-permuted, thus achieving automatic authorization.
+Therefore, the problem simplifies to column-permuting the output of a single layer.
+For instance, as illustrated below, column-permuting $W_n$ to $W_n\pi$ transforms its original output $n$ into a column-permuted output $n\pi$:

+Therefore, to implement propagation protocol, we column-permutate all \textit{output-processing layers}, ensuring the feature can be re-authorized before exiting the module:

-\highlight{Permuted Transformer Layer Formalization.} With the permuted weights (denoted as $w'$), taking $x \pi$ as authorized input, its functionality can be described as follows:
+\highlight{Locked Transformer Layer Formalization.} With the permuted weights (denoted as $w'$), taking $x \pi$ as authorized input, its functionality can be described as follows:

-Thus, the functionality of the permuted layer can be represented as \( f_{w'}(x') = z\pi = f_{w}(x)\pi \), valid only when \( x' = x\pi \), prevents unauthorized access (without $\pi$).
-However, when the permuted transformer layer takes the authorized input ($x\pi$), its output ($z\pi$) is equivalent to the original output ($z$) with a column permutation, which serves as the authorization for the next layer.
-This propagation remains consistent across all subsequent layers.
-In other words, authorization is required only for the first permuted layer.
+Thus, the functionality of the locked layer can be represented as \( f_{w'}(x') = z\pi = f_{w}(x)\pi \), valid only when \( x' = x\pi \), thereby preventing unauthorized access (without $\pi$).
+When the permuted transformer layer receives authorized input ($x\pi$), its output ($z\pi$) matches the original output ($z$) with a column permutation, authorizing the next layer.
+This propagation is consistent across all subsequent layers.
+Therefore, authorization is required only for the first permuted layer.

-However, the authorization process requires an initial point, which determines how many layers CoreGuard will permute, impacting the overall security.
-To ensure security, CoreGuard sets the initial authorization point in the middle of the network and permutes the layers in the latter half of the transformer, with a detailed experimental discussion provided in Section \ref{Hyper-parameters Setting}.